PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

-Since we still provide callback functions to `.then()` and `.catch()`, you might think this code will result in callback hell as well when we start calling multiple asynchronous functions returning back promises, but that is not the case, because promises are chainable.
-This is the hard part to understand with promises, so let's go through how it works in detail.
+Since we still provide callback functions to `.then()` and `.catch()`, you might think this code will result in callback hell as well when we start calling multiple asynchronous functions returning back promises, but that is not the case, because promises are *chainable*.
+This is the hard part to understand with promises, but that's what makes them so nice, so let's go through how it works in detail.

 The callback function you pass to `.then()` can: